james-aguirre/c0323-code-solutions/es6-operators/es6-operators-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What are the `&&` (logical AND) and `||` (logical OR) operators and how can they be used outside of `if` statements?
-  The && will execute code on the right side of operand if the left side value is null or undefined, while the || operator will execute if the left side operand is any falsey value
+  The && will execute code on the right side of operand if the left side value is falsey, while the || operator will execute if the left side operand is defined
 - What is "short-circuit evaluation" and how does it apply to `&&` and `||`?
   It applies by returning a boolean value as soon as it finds a condition evaluated to be true
 - What is the `??` (nullish coalescing) operator and how does it differ from `||`?